Albert Gallo: Cutrone defection

 In 1974, the truce was shattered when Cutrone and his followers defected back to the Colombo family.
 Cutrone, Gerry Basciano, Sammy Zahralbam, and other Gallo members had become dissatisfied with their lack of income under Albert's leadership.

 Almost immediately, violence broke out between the Gallo and Cutrone factions.
 Gallo loyalist James Geritano wiretapped Basciano's phone, allowing them to plan an ambush.
 On July 1, 1974, Basciano and Zahralbam were shot and wounded on a Brooklyn sidewalk, but escaped serious injury.
-On August 1974, the Cutrone faction shot and killed Gallo loyalist Stevie Cirillo while he was playing craps at a charity benefit in a Brooklyn synagogue.
+In August 1974, the Cutrone faction shot and killed Gallo loyalist Stevie Cirillo while he was playing craps at a charity benefit in a Brooklyn synagogue.
 On September 11, 1974, a sniper shot and seriously wounded Gallo loyalist Frank "Punchy" Illiano, Albert's lieutenant, near the Gallo headquarters on President street.

 Leaving the Colombo crime family

 In the autumn of 1974, the Mafia Commission intervened in the Gallo/Cutrone conflict.
 The family bosses believed that the violence was interfering with business and bringing public attention to their activities.
 The Commission negotiated an agreement under which Albert and his followers would join the crew of Vincent Gigante, then a powerful capo in the Genovese Family.
 Cutrone and his rebels would remain with the Colombo Family.
 Losing members, running out of money and virtually besieged in their President Street headquarters, the Gallo crew had no other choice.
 The Second Colombo War was over.

 In February 1976, the peace agreement was violated when a sniper fired two gunshots into the Gallo headquarters, slightly wounding crew member Steven Boriello.
 Now part of Genovese family, Albert immediately filed a formal protest to the Colombo leadership.
 The Colombo bosses responded by summoning Cutrone and Basciano to a "sitdown" to explain their actions.
 Neither man attended the meeting; they also ignored attempts by the Colombo leadership.

 At this point, the mob families lost patience with Cutrone and Basciano.
 On June 16, 1976, a gunman shot and killed Basciano while he was eating at a luncheonette.
 Cutrone went into hiding, but the Colombos convinced him that Basciano's death ended the problem.
 On October 5, 1976, a gunman shot and killed Cutrone while he was eating breakfast at a diner.
-Revealingly, the Colombo family did not show any signs of displeasure at the killing of Cutrone, a made man.

-Genovese crime family

-With all threats now extinguished, Gallo peacefully rose through the ranks of the Genovese family, most likely being officially inducted into the New York Mafia in 1976, when the books were open once again after roughly 20 years.

-Gallo is still listed as an acting captain.
-He is, however, retired, remaining a highly respected elder statesman.